Strxangxl/Strxangxl/README.md

 - :seedling: Trying to gain my skills specially in reactjs, nextjs

-- :zap: In my free time, I try to solve problems on GeeksforGeeks related to DSA and read tech articles.
+- :zap: I love competitive programming.
+So, in my free time, I try to solve problems on GeeksforGeeks related to DSA and read tech articles.

 ---